+- 115. When choosing marketing communication methods, the most effective and efficient option depends on:

-- A. pricing strategies
+- A. the customers.

-- B. promotion strategies
+- B. the value created.

-- C. place strategies
+- C. the message.

-- D. product strategies
+- D. all of these.

-- E. all of these
+- E. none of these.

-- 114. Brad is reviewing the performance of his franchise sandwich store.
+- 116.Brad is reviewing the performance of his franchise sandwich store.
 As a franchisee, he has access to comparative data from other stores.
 Brad will likely look at data for other stores to help him to evaluate his performance.

 - A. sales

 - B. gross margin

 - C. number of customers

 - D. coupon redemption

 - E. all of above

-- 115. Portfolio analysis is a useful and powerful tool, but firms often need to take a more balanced approach because:
+- 117.Portfolio analysis is a useful and powerful tool, but firms often need to take a more balanced approach because:

 - A. measures are difficult to obtain and project.

 - B. classifications can become self-fulfilling prophecies and strengths and weaknesses are distorted.

 - C. substitute approaches can offer different insights.

 - D. All of these.

 - E. None of these.

-- 116. Starbucks has developed a number of metrics beyond purely financial metrics.
-Knowing the importance of perceptions and knowing the importance of developing ways to demonstrate its activity, Starbucks tries to find clear ways to: - A. build brand equity. - B. demonstrate its sense of corporate social responsibility. - C. address concerns of opponents at local, regional, national and global levels. - D. help consumers to feel better about their purchases. - E. All of these - 117.
-Greta is the marketing director for the Pump-N-Slurp convenience store chain.
+- 118.Starbucks has developed a number of metrics beyond purely financial metrics.
+Knowing the importance of perceptions and knowing the importance of developing ways to demonstrate its activity, Starbucks tries to find clear ways to:

+- A. build brand equity.

+- B. demonstrate its sense of corporate social responsibility.

+- C. address concerns of opponents at local, regional, national and global levels.

+- D. help consumers to feel better about their purchases.

+- E. All of these

+- 119.Greta is the marketing director for the Pump-N-Slurp convenience store chain.
 She recently developed a marketing plan for the firm and presented it to company executives.
-Which of the following did Greta probably include in Pump-N-Slurp's marketing plan? - A. Specific plans for each of the four Ps. - B. Marketing objectives. - C. Opportunities for the firm. - D. Perceived weaknesses of the firm. - E. All of these. - 118.
-Marketers want their firms to develop efficient operations because this kind of efficiency: - A. usually leads to lower prices or greater pricing flexibility. - B. allows the firm to offer greater value to customers. - C. makes it easier to get the products customers want to them when they want them. - D. can lead to more attractive margins. - E. All of these
+Which of the following did Greta probably include in Pump-N-Slurp's marketing plan?

+- A. Specific plans for each of the four Ps.

+- B. Marketing objectives.

+- C. Opportunities for the firm.

+- D. Perceived weaknesses of the firm.

+- E. All of these.

+- 120.Marketers want their firms to develop efficient operations because this kind of efficiency:

+- A. usually leads to lower prices or greater pricing flexibility.

+- B. allows the firm to offer greater value to customers.

+- C. makes it easier to get the products customers want to them when they want them.

+- D. can lead to more attractive margins.

+- E. All of these

+- 121.Of what use is a sustainable competitive advantage to a firm?